+44 (0)20 7919 7571

 I teach on the MA/MSc Digital Sociology and have contributed to courses on science, technology and society (science and politics, technological cultures; new media and publics).
 I have also taught a number of courses on social research methods (Issue Mapping, Controversy Analysis; Inventive Methods).

-I am now co-supervising five doctoral students (in the areas of technologies of participation, digital social economy, controversy analysis; social media and non-governmental cultures, environmental awareness devices).
+I currently co-supervise five doctoral students (in the areas of technologies of participation, digital social economy, controversy analysis; social media and non-governmental cultures, environmental awareness devices).
 I have supervised one PhD to completion (on the topic of Internet and health).
 I am interested in supervising postgraduate students in the broad areas of technology and democracy, environment and society, and digital social research.

 2011-2012 Issue Mapping: Demonstrating the Relevance for Participatory Social Research, ESRC Digital Social Research Demonstrator Project, principal investigator.